parsatempleowl-parsatempleuniversity/GyroscopeSensor/README.md

 Android Gyroscope Sensor with TextView Implementation

-Adding The Two Hand Gestures To The Android Gyroscope Sensor
+Adding The Two Hand Gestures To The Android Gyroscope Sensor Using Hand Motion Detection Feature

 Plotting the Android Gyroscope Sensor Data Using MPAndroidChart Library